-4.5.
 Who should be involved in these cross-industry activities?

-Key global players in the primary geographies, Asia-Pacific, China, Europe, and North America, from both industries need to be actively engaged in co-operative initiatives to foster connected car services.
+Key global players in the primary geographies - Asia-Pacific, Europe and North America - from both the automotive and the mobile industries need to be actively engaged in co-operative initiatives to foster connected car services.

-The involvement of other value-chain actors is a useful mechanism to handle specific thematic topics, particularly in those areas where both the barriers and opportunities involve a broad variety of players (beyond just automakers and operators), such as tethering.
+The involvement of other value-chain actors is a useful mechanism to handle specific thematic topics, particularly in those areas where both the barriers and opportunities involve a broad variety of players (beyond just automakers and mobile operators), such as tethering.